|The Best Hikes in Great Smoky Mountains National Park|

 Although Spence Field is an awesome destination in and of itself, the views get even better if you continue along the Appalachian Trail for an additional 1.2 miles.
 After another stiff climb of 550 feet you'll finally reach Rocky Top, the first of three peaks on the summit of Thunderhead Mountain.
 The panoramic views from here, in my opinion, are the best in the Park.
 From good ole Rocky Top you can see Fontana Lake, Cades Cove, Townsend, Maryville, and beyond.

-Trivia Tidbit: Yes, this is the same Rocky Top that inspired Felice and Boudleaux Bryant to write the famous lyrics that became the fight song for the University of Tennessee and one of the official songs for the state of Tennessee.
+Trivia Tidbit: Yes, this is the same Rocky Top that became the fight song for the University of Tennessee and one of the official songs for the state of Tennessee.

 If you would like more information on these trails, or many of the other trails in the Great Smoky Mountains, click here.
 Our site includes trail descriptions, key features, pictures, video, maps and elevation profiles for more than 70 trails in the Smokies.